ChristianWaechter/MAID/README.md

 Additionally, a IR-LED can be used to take an image for scratch detection.
 In this case, a camera module without IR filter has to be used!

+Use a UV LED/laser (e.g. of a blu ray player), so that even transparent or bad perforations can be detected: https://www.youtube.com/watch?v=wecZJvvL05c

 For this, see Cine2Digits, e.g.

 http://www.cine2digits.co.uk/